adlnet/xAPI-Spec/xAPI.md

 <a name="def-learning-record-store" />
 __Learning Record Store (LRS)__: A system that stores learning information.
-Prior to the xAPI most LRSs were Learning Management Systems (LMSs), however this document uses the term LRS to be clear that a full LMS is not necessary to implement the xAPI.
+Prior to the xAPI most LRSs were Learning Management Systems (LMSs); however, this document uses the term LRS to be clear that a full LMS is not necessary to implement the xAPI.
 The xAPI is dependent on an LRS to function.

 <a name="def-must-should-may" />
-__MUST / SHOULD / MAY__: Three levels of obligation with regards to conformance to the xAPI specification.
+__MUST / SHOULD / MAY__: Three levels of obligation with regard to conformance to the xAPI specification.
 A system that fails to implement a MUST (or a MUST NOT) requirement is non-conformant.
 Failing to meet a SHOULD requirement is not a violation of conformity, but goes against best practices.
 MAY indicates an option, to be decided by the developer with no consequences for conformity.

 <a name="def-profile" />
 __Profile__: A construct where information about the learner or activity is kept,